 Primate Info Net (PIN) provides resources about non-human primates in research, education and conservation.
-Its PIN forums support an informal “primate information network” comprised of thousands of individuals working with nonhuman primates.
+Its PIN forums support an informal “primate information network” comprised of thousands of individuals working with, or who wish to work with nonhuman primates.
 PIN is a community effort and we’d love to hear from you!
 If you notice something missing, would like to contribute, or have any questions, please contact us.

-- The PIN Forums – Jobs, Volunteers, Programs
+- The PIN Forums – Jobs, Volunteers, Programs, and Primate-Grants

 - Primate Fact Sheets Glossary: Please use our glossary if redirected here when clicking on a term in a primate species fact sheet.